thiefadjacent/discbin/README.md

 # discbin
-Bash utility for sending any command's output to a discord webhook.
+Bash utility for sending any shell command's output to a discord webhook.

-## usage
+## Basic Usage

 For example, the command...
 >`cat example.txt | discbin https://discord.com/api/webhooks/example`